top of page

 KEY PRINCIPLES TO REMEMBER

-• Natural does not mean risk-free
+• Natural does not mean risk-free.

-• Identify every plant before use
+• Identify every plant before use.

-• Start small and observe
+• Start small and observe.

-• Respect sustainability and harvest mindfully
+• Respect sustainability and harvest mindfully.

-• Keep learning from traditional and scientific sources
+• Keep learning from traditional and scientific sources.

 About Petal & Root

-Petal & Root creates 100% natural, handcrafted skincare and herbal remedies rooted in
+Petal & Root creates 100% natural, handcrafted skincare and herbal remedies rooted in ancient wisdom and backed by modern understanding.
+We believe in sacred simplicity, botanical integrity, and earth-honoring self-care.

 petal-and-root.com | @petalandroot